This was a 783 and tender, in the box and never run. Sitting for 20+

 A postwar smoke resister was used for the unit element.
 It can be made to fit like original and within the packing correctly.
 Now good, long smoke production.
 Steam chest and Smoke stack.

-The 783 now runs almost as quiet as an original 1950 773.
+The 783 now runs almost as good as an original 1950 773, but the engine is still noisier.
 It smokes well out of the stack and the steam chest.
 It does what it should have done out of the box.
 It doesn't run as fast as many engines, it has low gearing.
-Fast enough to derail on 36" circle track at full speed from time to time, while pulling 5 cars.
+Fast enough now to derail on 36" circle track at full speed from time to time, while pulling 5 cars.

 The original 1950 773 has a standard Pullmor motor and runs and pulls just as well.
 No tune up was needed for the 1950 version.
 Precision, tolerance and fit makes a big difference.